Bob, Jen and Griff are wandering through the woods in their quest to defeat Monster X and recover the MacGuffin

 - Although Homer and Bart are usually shown as being less intelligent than Marge or Lisa, they're perhaps more likeable (at least until Homer's Jerkass tenancies went into orbit) and socially adept, balancing things out somewhat.

-- Futurama plays this trope sort of straight-ish with Fry and leela, at least in the sense that Fry is functionally retarded, while Leela could technically be considered the most responsible of the cast.
+- Futurama plays this trope sort of straight-ish with Fry and Leela, at least in the sense that Fry is functionally retarded, while Leela could technically be considered the most responsible of the cast.
 As the series went on, however, it became much more obvious that Leela was just as crazy and immature as the rest of the crew.
-With the rest of the show's main characters, it's even less clear-cut however — Hermes is genuinely competent, Bender is quite intelligent but totally amoral, the Professor has a brilliant mind, but one afflicted by senility and borderline insanity, Amy is of pretty average intelligence, and even Zoidberg occasionally shows signs of being a good physician, mostly when he isn't working on humans.
+With the rest of the show's main characters, it's even less clear-cut however — Hermes is genuinely competent, Bender is quite intelligent but totally amoral, the Professor has a brilliant mind, but one afflicted by senility and borderline insanity, Amy is a Genius Ditz with heavier emphasis on the ditz, and even Zoidberg occasionally shows signs of being a good physician, mostly when he isn't working on humans.

 - While it is clear that Leela is the most competent fighter and pilot in the group (despite a tendency to crash through billboards), those are the only areas where she is particularly exceptional.
 She mainly comes off so well because Fry is incredibly incompetent in almost every way.